Thinking About College Ballet Programs? Here's a Comprehensive Guide to the Application Process

 It’s never too early to get to know your options, but sophomore year of high school is a great time to start.
 Talk to your high school’s college counselor.
 They may not be familiar with ballet programs, but they will be familiar with the college application process and timeline.
 Then, begin your hunt by reading up about different programs on their websites.
 Don’t know where to start?
 Get recommendations from your dance teachers and read the company bios of dancers that you admire to see where they trained.

-Claudia Rhett, who graduated with a BSOF (a BS in music with a ballet emphasis and an outside field in business) from Indiana University this year, found the Dance Magazine College Guide invaluable to her search.
+Grand Rapids Ballet member Claudia Rhett, who graduated with a BSOF (a BS in music with a ballet emphasis and an outside field in business) from Indiana University in 2020, found the Dance Magazine College Guide invaluable to her search.
 The guide, which is published by Dance Media, contains information on more than 600 programs.
 Once you’ve come up with a list of schools you’re interested in, reach out to their dance departments for more information.
 “We love talking to prospective students and their families,” says Whitney Herr-Buchholz, director of operations and advancement at University of Arizona’s dance department.
 “We encourage students to reach out.
 We want to help guide their search.”

 Don’t be afraid to ask for direct contacts for professors and current students.
-“Word of mouth is the best form of research,” says Stefanee Montesantos, a 2020 Butler University graduate who earned a BFA in dance performance and a minor in English and creative writing.
+“Word of mouth is the best form of research,” says Stefanee Montesantos, a 2020 Butler University graduate who earned a BFA in dance performance and a minor in English and creative writing, now a Colorado Ballet apprentice.
 “It’s an authentic source because the person is telling you about their actual experience.”

 Fall of Junior Year: Visit Schools (Virtually)